Changemahn/PlasticPollutions/README.md

 # PlasticPollutions
-A web application that helps fight Plastic Pollutions
+A web application design to help fight Plastic Pollutions